-However, the best part is the number of students and courses supported.
+However, the best part is the number of students and courses supported by Teachable.
 It seems like more often than not I stumble upon similar services that have maximums for students and courses until you pay more money.
 That's NOT the case with Teachable–since you can have unlimited students and courses for all plans.
-You also don't have to pay a fee if you post a free course.

 As for the pricing, here's what Teachable offers:

-- Basic – $39 per month for 5% transaction fees, monthly payouts, two authors, product support, custom domain support, coupon codes, drip content, affiliate marketing tools, email marketing features and all third-party integrations.
+- Basic – $29 per month paid anually ($39 per month paid monthly) for all base features, 5% transaction fees, instant payouts, two admin users, product support, course creator training, custom domain support, coupon codes, drip course content, integrated affiliate marketing, integrated email marketing, and third-party integrations.

-- Professional – $99 per month for no transaction fees, immediate payouts, five authors, priority product support, everything from the previous plan, graded quizzes, advanced theme customization, advanced reports and an unbranded website.
+- Professional – $99 per month paid anually ($119 per month paid monthly) for everything in the Basic plan, instant payouts, five admin users, priority product support, graded quizzes, advanced theme customization, advanced reports, Teachable branding removed, and course completion certificates.

-The reason I like this pricing plan setup so much is because it allows you to test out your courses with the Basic Plan.
+The reason I like this pricing plan set up so much is because it allows you to test out your courses with the Basic Plan.
 The 5% transaction fees aren't ideal, but you still get 95% of whatever comes in for the courses.
-I also think the monthly payouts are a little rough, but the idea is to make a little cash at the beginning so you can upgrade to the Professional Plan.

 Teachable Review: Customer Support